 At the heart of Power Maths is a unique lesson sequence designed to empower children to understand core concepts and grow in confidence.
 New concepts are shared within the context of a problem; which children are able to discuss in partners.
 This initial problem-solving activity prompts discussion and reasoning, as well as promoting an awareness of maths in relatable real-life contexts that link to other areas of learning.
 Teachers use careful questions to draw out children’s discussions and their reasoning.

 The class teacher then leads children through strategies for solving the problem, including those already discussed.
 The class then have ‘Think together’ time where the teacher models how to answer questions, then the children work in groups to answer questions and then finally to them answering questions independently.

-After this, they complete independent work in their practice books which provides the means for all children to develop their fluency further through careful variation, before progressing to more complex related problems.
+After this, they complete independent work which provides the means for all children to develop their fluency further through careful variation, before progressing to more complex related problems.

 At the end of the lesson, children are asked to reflect.
 This is where they develop their ability to reason and explain mathematical concepts.